cabaird/Unit-Test-Karma/STANDARDS.md

 # Controllers

 * Do not manipulate DOM in your controllers, this will make your controllers harder for testing and will violate the [Separation of Concerns principle](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Use directives instead.
-* The naming of the controller is done using the controller's functionality (for example shopping cart, homepage, admin panel) and the substring `Ctrl` in the end.
+* The naming of the controller is done using the controller's functionality (for example shopping cart, homepage, admin panel) and the substring `Ctrl` or `Controller` in the end.
 * Controllers are plain javascript [constructors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/constructor), so they will be named UpperCamelCase (`HomePageCtrl`, `ShoppingCartCtrl`, `AdminPanelCtrl`, etc.).
 * The controllers should not be defined as globals (even though AngularJS allows this, it is a bad practice to pollute the global namespace).
 * Use the following syntax for defining controllers: